Use Power Automate to Assign Records Based on Territory Manager

 Let’s break down the steps.

-1. First, we need to trigger a flow whenever the manager field updates on the Territory record.
+1. First, we must trigger a flow whenever the manager field updates the Territory record.

 3. Next, we need to iterate over them and update the owner.